Emotions are one of the most complex biological processes of humankind.

 Top 3 Activities and Interventions

-The Intensity of Emotions Diagram is a perfect activity for Emotionally Focused Therapy that can be particularly useful in the de-escalation stage.
+The Emotional Mental Models exercise is a perfect activity for Emotionally Focused Therapy that can help clients develop emotional awareness through visualization.

 Couples and Family Counseling